 A’Tuscan Estate was once known as The Williams House.
 Dr. Williams built it in 1928 for himself, his wife and two young daughters.
 Dr. Williams practiced medicine for many years in McMinnville, seeing patients in his home office and often accepting chickens, pigs and produce for payment during the Depression years.
 Dr. Williams also maintained an office on Third Street.

-The exterior of A’Tuscan Estate, recently landscaped to enhance the architectural beauty of the home, features a long covered porch facing south and set with comfortable tables and chairs to enjoy a morning coffee or an afternoon cheese tray and wine.
+The exterior of A’Tuscan Estate, landscaped to enhance the architectural beauty of the home, features a long covered porch facing south and set with comfortable tables and chairs to enjoy a morning coffee or an afternoon cheese tray and wine.

 Associations and Awards

 We are proud to be members of the following organizations.
 Please click on the links for further information about each.